LMoyn/COE332/homework02/README.md

 `git pull https://github.com/LMoyn/COE332.git`

 in the terminal.
 To run the scripts, first navigate to the appropriate subfolder.
-The homework01 scripts can be run by using

-`python3 generate_animals.py`

-and

-`python3 read_animals.py`

 The homework02 read_animals.py and generate_animals.py must be provided with the name of the JSON file to read/write to.
 To generate animals and store them in a file called "animals.json", use

 `python3 generate_animals.py animals.json`